yangjasp/jsm2021/README.md

-# jsm2021
+# JSM Presentation 2021: Designing and Implementing Multi-Wave Surveys in R
-Code and Materials for JSM 2021 Presentation
+This repository holds the pdf version of the slides for my JSM 2021 presentation.
+It also includes an R script demonstrating the workflow that I show in the presentation.